I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 They're doing genuine damage.

-And if what you say is accurate about these words being tossed around at playground, and I don't doubt they are, they're all over popular culture.
+And if what you say is accurate about these words being tossed around at play, and I don't doubt they are.

-They're all over music, they're all over books, they're all over well if they read uh these young kids in um some of these places, but they're certainly watching television, and it's all over the place out there.
+Well, they read these young kids in some of these places, but they're certainly watching television.

-They're not coming under any any any problem whatsoever.
+They're not coming under any problem whatsoever.

-Uh but that's a good point.
+But that's a good point.

-Started on the uh on the school playground.
+Started on the school playground.

-In your example, two kids on the school ground calling each other these names, they don't have hate in their hearts.
+In your example, two kids on the school ground calling each other these names.

 No, it's only conservatives, they say, who have hate in their hearts and use these words to try to hurt people and try to harm them.

-But there's no attempt to harm on the playground, which of course we all know, one of the most harmful places when the kids get going against each other.
+But there's no attempt to harm on the playground, which, of course, we all know one of the most harmful places when the kids get going against each other.

-Uh I did hear Snoop Dogg's reaction.
+I did hear Snoop Dogg's reaction.

 I quoted Snoop Dogg's reaction last week.

-I told you what Snoop Dogg said?
+You know what Snoop Dogg said?

 I can't say the words.